Categories

 The door that Gregg Deal’s keynote address effectively cracks open in my mind, and that I had explored earlier that day with Hussein, David, and Rama, is now to be swung wide by Donna Chrisjohn (Chinook Fund & Denver American Indian Commission).

-In the panel discussion after the conference keynote, we all heard John Luckavic, Curator of Native Arts at the Denver Art Museum, rather gently but effectively articulate the metal reset prompted by Gregg: “If you were to decide to throw a dinner party at your next door neighbor’s house, but don’t invite them, don’t include them in any of the planning of it, and just leave a mess after you are done.
+In the panel discussion after the conference keynote, we all heard John Luckavic, Curator of Native Arts at the Denver Art Museum, rather gently but effectively articulate the mental reset prompted by Gregg: “If you were to decide to throw a dinner party at your next door neighbor’s house, but don’t invite them, don’t include them in any of the planning of it, and just leave a mess after you are done.
 You wouldn’t do that.”

 Reality is far more stark and cruel than this.
 My Tronvig (maternal) ancestors in South Dakota murdered Donna’s Lakota ancestors.
 Not figuratively or precisely, but very literally.
 I am the heir of an America that stole her ancestor’s land, collected her ancestor’s belongings, planned and carried out a genocide against her people and systematically tried to destroy her culture.
 Now, as we are having this conversation in 2023, her people’s most sacred possessions are still displayed as curiosities without context in some museums and her most private and cherished religious rites and rituals are rendered as caricatures in dioramas next to dinosaurs.